OXID-eSales/gdpr-optin-module/README.md

 ## Features

 Module allows to control:
+* the opt-in option for invoice addresses to be conform with GDPR
 * the opt-in option for delivery addresses to be conform with GDPR
 * the opt-in option for user registration to be conform with GDPR
 * the opt-in option for review writing form to be conform with GDPR